How it Began

 Mark and Wendy Rutherfoord met in the Kalahari Desert where Mark was involved in wildlife management at Tswalu Private Reserve and Wendy was on a marketing trip for De Beers Diamonds.
 In 2004, they were drawn to the seaside of Mossel Bay by a beautiful piece of land they now call Gondwana.
 The amazing colours and variety of the Fynbos drew Wendy, while the area’s ability to carry game and dramatic valleys lured Mark.

-Originally three cattle and sheep farms were purchased totaling 6,500 hectares..
+Originally three cattle and sheep farms were purchased totalling 6,500 hectares.
 The properties were chosen for their conservation value, viability to support wildlife, and desirable setting for tourism.
 The wildlife reserve grew by an additional 4000 hectares by 2009 increasing its biodiversity and wildlife carrying capacity and most importantly its conservation contribution to Fynbos species such as the Renoster thicket and Blanco Fynbos Renosterveld, which are critically endangered.
+After 60 kilometres of game fencing was erected around the now 11,000 hectare or 27,000-acre game reserve, the wildlife introductions commenced.
+Over 20 species of game were introduced including hippo, cheetah, kudu, eland, elephant, red hartebeest, lion, giraffe, buffalo and lion.
+Gondwana is now home to the first wild elephant calves and free-roaming lion cubs born in the region in over 250 years.

 GONDWANA’S FIRST RESIDENTS